CS2613-FA23/explorationactivity1-EmilioCarretero/README.md

 - You can rum my program by simply following the instructions the Octave GNU terminal will prompt you.
 Program works best if you follow the instuctions in order.

 ### Question 3
 - My program serves the purpose of converting any *.jpg* image into a two colour scheme image.
 The program uses pixel intensity, the most intense being black, and the less intense pixels become whatever colour you chose.
+I believe this program can be useful from an accessibilty point of view.
+You can easily create contrast in any image with a choice of colours.

 ### Question 4
 - Sample input would be four integer values from 0 - 100 for red, green, blue and the colour vs black ratio.
 The program also needs you to choose a *.jpg* image from your files